Lubenz007/lubenz007.github.io/_posts/2023-04-22-Aztfexport.md

 tags: [azure,terraform]     # TAG names should always be lowercase
 ---
 # Getting started with Terraform and Azure
-I like to watch videos on how to, but i dont like to start from scratch.
-I like to have template from which i cant start from and test things out.
-So start to look out for export Azure config to template.
-Terraformer is a tool that can export existing cloud infrastructure to terraform code.
-But I like aztfexport better because it is more Azure specific.
+I like to watch videos on how to do things, but i don't like to start from scratch.
+I like to have a template from which i can start and test things out.
+So start to look out for exporting Azure config to templates.
+Terraformer is a tool that can export existing cloud infrastructure to Terraform code.
+But I like aztfexport better because it is more Azure-specific.

 ## Install aztfexport is easy from package manager
 ```powershell